-Often referred to as the ‘dogs of the ocean’, Cape fur seals are possibly the most curious and playful mammals you will ever have the joy of interacting with in their natural environment.
+The Cape Fur Seal is often referred to as the ‘dogs of the ocean’, they are possibly the most curious and playful mammals you will ever have the joy of interacting with in their natural environment.

 During our snorkeling experience just off Hout Bay’s Duiker Island, you will get to witness members of the local colony – big and small – metamorphose from awkward and clumsy land-dwellers into graceful and elegant underwater dancers.
 Spinning and twirling in shoals of tiny, pearl-like bubbles, gazing at you with those gigantic shiny eyes, they will welcome you into their playground and maybe even invite you to join in a game.